mcruz206/LearnAI-Bootcamp/LabTestingBots/docs/Ngrok.md

 ## 1. Objectives

 With Microsoft Bot Framework, to configure the bot to be available to a particular channel, you will need to host the Bot service on a public URL endpoint.
-The channel won’t be able to access your bot service if it is on a local server port hidden behind a NAT or firewall.
+The channel will not be able to access your bot service if it is on a local server port hidden behind a NAT or firewall.

-When designing / building / testing your code you don’t always want to have to keep redeploying.
+When designing / building / testing your code, you do not always want to have to keep redeploying.
 This will result in additional hosting costs.
 This is where ngrok can really help in speeding up the development/testing phases of bots.
 The goal of this lab is to use ngrok to expose your bot to public internet and use the public endpoints to test your bots in the emulator.

 ## 2. Setup